clux/probes/content/post/2024-09-07-prometheus-minified.md

 1. No hits? `action: drop`.
 2. Only used in a dashboard?
 Do you care about this dashboard?
 No? `action: drop`.
 3. Used in a recording rule?
 Does the recording rule go towards an alert/dashboard you care about?
 No? `action: drop`.
-4. Partially used in dashboard or recording rule? `labeldrop` subset.

 Grafana cloud has its own opt-out ML based [adaptive metrics thing](https://www.youtube.com/watch?v=ZkXJIQYbUVs) to do this, and while this is probably helpful if you are locked into their cloud, the solution definitely has a __big engineering solution__ feel to it: